Counterterrorism: Intelligence, surveillance, and reconnaissance

-Most counterterrorism strategies involve an increase in standard police and domestic intelligence.
-The central activities are traditional: interception of communications and the tracing of persons.
-New technology has, however, expanded the range of military and law enforcement operations.
+Most counterterrorism strategies involve an increase in policing and domestic intelligence gathering.
+Central techniques include intercepting communications and location tracking.
+New technology has expanded the range of military and law enforcement options for intelligence gathering.
+Many countries increasingly employ facial recognition systems in policing.

-Domestic intelligence is often directed at specific groups, defined based on origin or religion, which is a source of political controversy.
+Domestic intelligence gathering is sometimes directed to specific ethnic or religious groups, which are the sources of political controversy.
 Mass surveillance of an entire population raises objections on civil liberties grounds.
 Domestic terrorists, especially lone wolves, are often harder to detect because of their citizenship or legal status and ability to stay under the radar.

 To select the effective action when terrorism appears to be more of an isolated event, the appropriate government organizations need to understand the source, motivation, methods of preparation, and tactics of terrorist groups.
 Good intelligence is at the heart of such preparation, as well as a political and social understanding of any grievances that might be solved.
 Ideally, one gets information from inside the group, a very difficult challenge for human intelligence operations because operational terrorist cells are often small, with all members known to one another, perhaps even related.

 Counterintelligence is a great challenge with the security of cell-based systems, since the ideal, but the nearly impossible, goal is to obtain a clandestine source within the cell.
 Financial tracking can play a role, as a communications intercept.
 However, both of these approaches need to be balanced against legitimate expectations of privacy.